 Each business unit within the Bank is responsible for taking and managing its own operational risk.
 The Bank’s Operational Risk department is responsible for developing and maintaining tools for identifying, measuring, monitoring and controlling operational risk .

 The primary tools used by the Bank to analyze and measure operational risk are:

-The Bank performs a risk and control self-assessment (RCSA) in order to identify risks, both inherent and residual, and the results are used to make operational improvements which fit the Bank’s risk appetite.
+Information from the risk assessment and loss data is used to make operational improvements which fit the Bank’s risk guidelines.
 The Operational Risk department follows up on the planned actions.

-Market risk is the risk that price changes and interest rate changes will affect the value and cash flow from the Bank’s financial instruments.
+Market risk is the risk that price changes and interest rate changes will affect the value and cash flow from the Bank’s financial instruments and have a negative effect the Bank's earnings and capital.
 The main types of market risk are interest rate risk, equity price risk and foreign exchange risk.

-The Bank has managed to substantially reduce equity price risk through a structured sale timetable for the assets acquired by the Bank during the process of restructuring companies following the 2008 economic crisis.
+The Bank has managed to substantially reduce equity price risk through a structured sale timetable in the last few years.
 At the beginning of 2016 the Bank’s holding in Bakkavör Group Ltd. was sold, bringing the Bank’s position in associate companies to a negligible level.
-The Bank’s position in listed and private equity has also decreased during the year following further asset divestment and the listing of Skeljungur hf. on Nasdaq Iceland.
+The Bank’s position in other listed equity has also decreased significantly in recent years following further asset divestment.

-The position in equities in the proprietary trading book and in respect of derivatives hedges has steadily increased due to higher turnovers and activities on the market.
-Risk Management closely monitors the associated risks and ensures that positions are kept within limits and that collateral is in place.
+The position in equities in the proprietary trading book and in respect of securities margin lending decreased last year.
+Risk Management closely monitors the associated risk and ensures that positions are kept within limits and that collateral is in place.